skrifana/youcode_26/README.md

 ##  Vision

-NourishHer is more than a tool—it is a step toward restoring **dignity, autonomy, and wellbeing** in environments where these are often compromised.
+NourishHer is more than a mere recipe generation tool—it is a step toward restoring **dignity, autonomy, and wellbeing** in environments where these are often compromised.

 By meeting women where they are, we empower them to take small, meaningful steps toward a healthier and more confident future.